The way I see it, there are two ways you need to die before you can spend eternity in Heaven with our abundantly merciful Lord.

 Frankly, these were all excuses–we would be able to live comfortably with our baby, not scrounging for food / living paycheck to paycheck, we were physically and mentally safe to welcome a baby into our lives, etc.

 Instead of continuing to make excuses and wait for the ‘perfect’ time to have a baby, we died to ourselves and our fear.
-We acknowledged that God’s timing and will is the only thing that matters and went for it!
+We acknowledged that God’s timing and will is the only thing that matters

 So though I’m not a naturally patient wife or virtuous enough (yet) who volunteers to cook dinner AND do the dishes, I am making a conscious effort to be selfless.
 I’m making an effort to purge those items from my home that are not useful or that I am unduly attached to.
 Instead of asking Caleb why he doesn’t simply get on my agenda, I am calmly explaining my thoughts in a discussion and listening to the entirety of what he has to say in response.